en

 before analyzing and unpause them after.

-Nocheto uses 'espeak' program to convert text to speach.
+Nocheto uses 'espeak' program to convert text to speech.

 Make sure this program is installed and working if you want to